jayy1511/ThreatIQ/README.md

-# ThreatIQ – AI-Powered Phishing Detection Chatbot
+# ThreatIQ – AI-Powered Phishing Detection

 ## Project Overview
 ThreatIQ is a prototype application that uses generative AI to analyze messages and detect potential phishing attempts.
 The system provides real-time analysis, user-friendly dashboards, and clear security insights.
 It is designed as part of the EPITA Bachelor 4th semester project on *Generative AIs & Chatbots*.
 It will soon be upgraded to a helpful AI Agent.